EnyaHermite/SPH3D-GCN/README.md

     python s3dis_block2index_with_overlap.py
     ```
 ### Merging
 The datasets are trained and tested with smaller blocks.
-We merge them back into complete scenes using functions in the folder **post-merging** in Matlab.
+We merge them back into complete scenes using functions in the folder ***post-merging*** in Matlab.
 ```
 post-merging/scannet_merge.m
 post-merging/s3dis_merge.m
 ```

-# ......
-ReadMe in construction ......